 The Plans' expenses remain competitive when compared to a peer group of institutional mutual funds.
-At the end of 2018, the average asset-based plan expenses consisting of investment management, custodial and administrative fees were approximately 0.236%.
-This compares favorably to the median expense ratio of the Mercer Institutional Mutual Fund Universe of 0.516%.
+At the end of 2019, the average asset-based plan expenses consisting of investment management, custodial and administrative fees were approximately .23%.
+This compares favorably to the median expense ratio of the Callan's Median of .33%.
 There is an additional recordkeeping fee of \$31 per account.

 An administrative fee of 2.5 basis points is charged to participants annually.
-This is included in the 0.236% noted above.
+This is included in the 0.23% noted above.
 The administrative fee is collected to cover the Plans' administrative expenses and is the sole source of revenue received.
-The administrative fee covers expenses that include Supplemental Retirement Plan staff salaries and benefits, Departmental overhead, fees to required service providers, including the Plans' investment consultant and auditor, board expenses and other expenses deemed appropriate under the Internal Revenue Code's exclusive benefit rule.
+The administrative fee covers expenses that include Supplemental Retirement Plans' staff salaries and benefits, departmental overhead, fees to required service providers, including the Plans' investment consultant and auditor, board expenses and other expenses deemed appropriate under the Internal Revenue Code's exclusive benefit rule.
 Given the accumulated reserve balance in the administrative expense account, at its September 20, 2018 Board meeting, staff recommended and the Supplemental Retirement Board of Trustees approved a "fee holiday" for NC 401(k) and NC 457 Plans for the calendar year 2019.
-During this "fee holiday," participants will not be charged the 2.5 basis points administrative fee during the calendar year 2019.
+During this "fee holiday," participants were not charged the 2.5 basis point administrative fee during the calendar year 2019.